ARM-software/libGPULayers/layer_gpu_profile/docs/developer-docs.md

-The basic architecture for this layer is an extension of the timeline layer, using a layer command stream (LCS) recorded alongside each command buffer to define the software operations that the layer needs to perform.
+The basic architecture for this layer is an extension of the timeline layer, using a layer command stream (LCS) recorded alongside each command buffer to define the software operations that the layer needs to perform at submit time.

-Because sampling is handled synchronously on the CPU, when a frame is being profiled, the layer handles each `vkQueueSubmit` and its associated counter samples synchronously at submit time before returning to the application.
-When sampling the layer retains the layer lock when calling into the driver, ensuring that only one thread can process a submit with counter samples at a time.
+Because counter sampling is handled synchronously on the CPU when a frame is being profiled, the layer handles each `vkQueueSubmit` and its associated counter samples synchronously at submit time before returning to the application.
+When sampling the layer retains the layer lock when calling into the driver, ensuring that only one thread at a time can process a submit that makes counter samples.

 ## Event handling